You are here

 Mead Seed Library is a collection of open-pollinated and heirloom seeds that you can borrow to plant and grow at home.
 Our seed collection depends on donations.
 You'll see different seeds available at different times, so check in frequently to see what's available.

 What seeds are in the library?

 It changes all the time, as more seeds are donated, and as seeds are checked out.
-A mostly current list is here.
+Click to view a list of seeds.

 How many seeds are in each packet?

 There are roughly enough seeds for 3-5 plants in each packet.
 Because not all seeds germinate, this equals about 10-15 seeds.
 If the seeds are small, there may be even more in the packet.
 All seeds are donated, and are “buyer beware.”
 We accept all kinds of seeds.

 What information is included on a seed packet?

 Each packet includes the type and variety of seed, where it came from, the date it was harvested or packed and when the seeds were repacked for the Mead Seed Library.
 The packets are also color-coded to indicate the difficulty level of saving the seeds: